 Redirect Away From Specific URL Code Recipe Banner Image

-Search bots and web crawlers are also redirected when you use this code.
+It’s important to note that search bots and web crawlers are also redirected when you use this code.
 This means that the content on the page will never be crawled or indexed in search.

-About the Code Recipe
+Understanding the Code Recipe

 The code below uses two primary functions: